FluidTYPO3/documentation/QuickstartGuide.md

 element selectable.
 As described earlier Flux' LLL rewrite feature will - when enabled - take care of generating translation keys in ``typo3conf/ext/quickstart/Resources/Private/Language/locallang.xml``.

+## Final hint
+Dont forget to add the extension css_styled_content if you include this extension in the TYPO3 template!

 To be continued...